and0125/portfolio-projects/oauth-react-native/notes/setup-to-ui-files.md

 Implementing authentication and authorization in a react native application following a Claude Tutorial.

+## TLDR

+This set of notes goes through the process of:

+- starting the project
+- setting up the tab layout
+- creating the AuthContext

 ## Setup

 - `npx create-expo-app@latest ./ --template blank`